 Over 460 exhibitors will be set up on the streets around the 100 year old courthouse.
 Mr. Riley’s statue was placed in front of the courthouse in 1918 and is the focal point of the Riley Festival.

 Many events take place during the Festival.
-Check the Schedule of Events for a listing.
-Riley Festival is one of the largest festivals in the state of Indiana, both in attendance and in exhibitors.
+Click Here to View The Full 2014 Schedule Riley Festival is one of the largest festivals in the state of Indiana, both in attendance and in exhibitors.
 The annual Queen Pageant sponsored by Keihin North America, Inc. is held prior to the Festival.

 The Riley Festival follows years of tradition by celebrating the birthday of the “Hoosier Poet” James Whitcomb Riley.
 It is a showcase for a wide variety of talent that runs continuously Friday through Sunday in downtown Greenfield, IN.